pagadesantosh/all_about_front_end/STUDY_FLOW_AND_PATTERN.md

 ### Category_4: Interview within couple of weeks

 1. Directly jump on **interview questions_company based** folder
     - There are a total of 650 interview questions and it will give you a high level overview of questions that are being asked as per current market.
 2. Javascript advanced concepts folder
-3. Other main resources
+3. Other main resources (Category 5)

 ------